 - Empty nesters/seniors should evaluate whether they can reduce their life insurance coverage based on such factors as whether their spouse is alive, their home is paid off, their children and/or grandchildren are financially independent, or if they anticipate high estate taxes that would be a burden on their heirs.
 Some older individuals with significant financial assets may choose to keep their life insurance in force because they view insurance as an estate planning tool that enables them to leave their loved one’s money that is exempt from income and estate taxes.

 All consumers should remember to review their life insurance policy every year before paying their premiums and update it to reflect any major changes in their lives — like marriage, the birth of a child, divorce or the death of a spouse.
-Before signing up for any kind of insurance, consumers should check with our state insurance department to make sure the company offering the policy is legitimate, solvent and authorized to do business in Utah.
-Utah Insurance Department’s in-state toll-free number is 1-800-439-3805 or if calling within the Salt Lake area the number is 801-538-3066.
+Before signing up for any kind of insurance, consumers should check with our Health & Life Division to make sure the company offering the policy is legitimate, solvent, and authorized to do business in Utah.